KennethNjuguna/Exploration-of-Cloudera-VM/README.md

 -------------------------------------------------------------------------------------------------

-<p>Hadoop distribution in Cloudera provides a number of services</p>
+<p>Cloudera's distribution for Hadoop Cloudera provides a number of services</p>
 <p> This includes:- </p>
 <ul>
          <li>HBase</li>